-Since the formation of IEEE in 1963 there has been a standing History Committee responsible for promoting the collection, writing and dissemination of historical information in the fields covered by IEEE technical and professional activities, as well as historical information about the IEEE and its predecessor organizations.
+Since the formation of IEEE in 1963, there has been a standing History Committee responsible for promoting the preservation, collection, publication, and dissemination of historical information in the fields covered by IEEE members, as well as about IEEE and its predecessor organizations.

-In 1979, the IEEE Board of Directors endorsed the concept of a professionally staffed history center to support the work of the IEEE History Committee and allocated funds, and in 1980, the Center for the History of Electrical Engineering was established in the New York offices of the IEEE.
-For most of the first decade, the Center staff consisted of a director, an archivist or curator, and a part-time research assistant.
+In 1979, the IEEE Board of Directors endorsed the concept of a professionally staffed history center to support the work of the IEEE History Committee and allocated funds to that end.
+A year later, the Center for the History of Electrical Engineering was established in IEEE's New York offices.
+For most of the first decade, the center staff consisted of a director, an archivist or curator, and a part-time research assistant.
 The first director was Dr. Robert Friedel, and Dr. Ronald Kline succeeded him in 1984.
-These individuals and their staffs laid the groundwork for the Center, establishing it as a leading resource for electrical history.
+These individuals and their staffs laid the groundwork for the Center, establishing it as a leading resource for electrically related history.

-At the end of the decade, the History Committee determined that the Center should become a place where considerable historical research would be carried out.
+At the end of the decade, the History Committee determined that the center should focus on historical research.
 This decision was heavily influenced by a report prepared for the Committee by historian Terry Reynolds.
-In order to better carry out research, the Center moved in 1990 to the campus of Rutgers University in New Brunswick, New Jersey.
-This move was carried out under the leadership of the Center's third director, Dr. Bill Aspray, who had been hired in 1989.
+In order to better carry out research, the center moved in 1990 to the campus of Rutgers University in New Brunswick, New Jersey, USA.
+This move was carried out under the leadership of the Center's third director, Dr. William "Bill" Aspray, who succeeded Kline in 1989.

-With University support added to IEEE support, the Center was able to expand to a staff of three permanent Ph.D. historians, a rotating post-doc, a curator, a research assistant, and four (later six) Rutgers graduate-students working part-time as research assistants.
-Dr. Rik Nebeker joined the staff in 1990 as Research Historian.
-He has since been promoted to Senior Research Historian.
+With University resources added to IEEE support, the Center expanded to a staff of three permanent Ph.D. historians, a rotating post-doc, a curator, a research assistant, and four (later six) Rutgers graduate students working part-time as research assistants.
+Dr. Frederik Nebeker joined the staff in 1990 as Research Historian.
+He was later promoted to Senior Research Historian.

 Center staff carried out and published research projects on the National Science Foundation's role in the development of computing, the impact of the computer on meteorology, the history of the electric trolley, the history of radar, and many other topics.
-Oral history became a major activity; the Center conducted more than 200 interviews in this period.
+Oral Histories became a major activity; the center's staff conducted more than 200 interviews in this period.
 The interviews were transcribed, edited, and made available to researchers.
-The Center started a series of international conferences on the history of technology with conferences in 1991 in New Jersey on Technological Competitiveness, 1995 in Williamstown, Massachusetts on the history of Electrical Engineering, and 1997 in Williamsburg, VA on the history of computing.
+The center started a series of conferences on the history of technology in 1991 in New Brunswick on technological competitiveness; in 1995, in Williamstown, Massachusetts, USA, on the history of electrical engineering; and in 1997, in Williamsburg, Virginia, USA, on the history of computing.
 Long-term cooperation was begun with sister groups, such as the History Committee of the IEEJ (Japan’s counterpart to the IEEE).